algorithm-archivists/algorithm-archive/contents/quantum_systems/quantum_systems.md

 As I am sure you have heard, the quantum world is weird.
 As you deal with progressively smaller and smaller systems, at some point, it becomes less accurate to describe objects as particles.
 Instead, it is better to describe objects as probability densities.
-These densities are easiest to understand in terms of _wavefunctions_, which are complex functions characterizing a quantum system's behaviour.
+These densities are easiest to understand in terms of _wavefunctions_, which are complex functions characterizing a quantum system's behavior.

 Again, this is pretty common knowledge; however, there is a distinct lack of readable literature on how to simulate quantum systems, even though there are numerous methods for exactly that!
 This section will deal with the computation of quantum states with classical machines.
 Now, I know what you are thinking, "Wait.
 Why are we simulating quantum systems on classical computers?
 Why not simulate it with some sort of experiment or with quantum computers?"
-Well, here's where the notation get's really sticky.
+Well, here's where the notation gets really sticky.

 There is a clear difference between quantum computers and quantum simulators.
 A _quantum computer_ is the quantum analog to a classical computer, replacing bits with qubits by using quantum information theory.